-Chikako Bryner Sensei co-founded The Dojo with her husband Robert over 20 years ago.
-As Chief instructor at The Dojo she shares 30 plus years of knowledge gained through her martial arts training.
-Currently she holds the ranks of 5th Dan in Aikido and Aiki Toho Iai, and 4th Dan in Ryu Te® Karate.
+Chikako Bryner Sensei continues the tradition and teaching of Bryner Sensei as the chief instructor at The Dojo.
+She shares 30 plus years of knowledge gained through her martial arts training.
+Currently she holds the ranks of 6th Dan in Aikido, 5th Dan in Aikido Toho Iai, and 5th Dan in Ryu Te®.

 Ken Corre Sensei

-Dean Fortunato Sensei began his study of Aikido in 1976.
+Fortunato Sensei began his study of Aikido in 1976.
 Through his training he has studied under a distinct group of teachers that include Ikeda Sensei, Saotome Sensei, Suzuki Sensei and Bryner Sensei.
-He currently holds the rank of Sandan (3rd degree blackbelt) and has been with the Dojo for over 29 years.
+He currently holds the rank of Yondan (4th degree blackbelt) and has been with the Dojo for over 30 years.

-Derek Snyder Sensei started his Aikido training in 1989.
+Snyder Sensei started his Aikido training in 1989.
 Through the years he has also studied Judo and Boxing before landing at the Dojo to focus on Aikido, and even some Ryu Te.
 While he has studied under other teachers, his main instructor was Robert Bryner Sensei until his passing in 2012.
-He currently holds the rank of Sandan (3rd degree blackbelt) and has been with the Dojo for over 18 years.
+He currently holds the rank of Yondan (4th degree blackbelt) and has been with the Dojo for over 18 years.

 Remembering Robert Bryner Sensei (1942 - 2012)